borcun/free/aviation/face.md

    their integration on new systems.

  - The FACE Reference Architecture is composed of logical segments where variance occurs.
-   The structure created by connecting these sgments together is the foundation of FACE Reference Architecture.
+   The structure created by connecting these segments together is the foundation of FACE Reference Architecture.
 The five segment of the FACE Reference Architecture are;

     1. Operating System Segment (OSS)